Al-Qaryatayn: Early Islamic period

-During the Muslim conquest of Syria, al-Qaryatayn's inhabitants resisted Khalid ibn al-Walid's army in the summer of 634.
+During the Muslim conquest of Syria, al-Qaryatayn's inhabitants invited Khalid ibn al-Walid's army in the summer of 634.
 Khalid's forces conquered the town, taking a large plunder from it before proceeding to capture other towns in the area.
 During Abd al-Malik's reign over the Umayyad Caliphate (646–705), his son al-Walid I used al-Qaryatayn along with adjacent towns in the area as a base of operations.
 Al-Walid II, who was known to be a corrupt caliph, held parties at the Umayyad palace in al-Qaryatayn during his brief reign between 743 and 744.

 In late 1104, the Seljuk prince (emir) Suqman ibn Artuq died in the town on his way to Damascus after being summoned by the ruler of that city, Zahir ad-Din Tughtekin.
 Arab geographer Yaqut al-Hamawi visited al-Qaryatayn in the early 13th century and described it as "a large village belonging to Hims, and on the desert road.
 It lies between Hims, Sukhnah, and Arak ...
 It is two marches from Tadmur [Palmyra]."
 He also noted its inhabitants were all Christians.
 A 10,000-member brigade of the Mongol army raided the town and the surrounding region in 1260.
 Later that year, a Mamluk force led by Emir Salar pursued a retreating Mongol force back to al-Qaryatayn.